stnoah1/infogcn/README.md

 ## Abstract
 <img src="resources/main_fig.png" width="600" />
 Human skeleton-based action recognition offers a valuable means to understand the intricacies of human behavior because it can handle the complex relationships between physical constraints and intention.
-Although several studies have focused on encoding a skeleton, less attention has been paid to incorporating this information into the latent representations of human action.
-This paper proposes a learning framework for action recognition, InfoGCN, combining a novel learning objective and encoding method.
-First, we design an information bottleneck-based learning objective to guide the model to learn an informative but compact latent representation.
-To provide discriminative information for classifying action, we introduce attention-based graph convolution that captures the context-dependent intrinsic topology of human actions.
+Although several studies have focused on encoding a skeleton, less attention has been paid to embed this information into the latent representations of human action.
+InfoGCN proposes a learning framework for action recognition combining a novel learning objective and an encoding method.
+First, we design an information bottleneck-based learning objective to guide the model to learn informative but compact latent representations.
+To provide discriminative information for classifying action, we introduce attention-based graph convolution that captures the context-dependent intrinsic topology of human action.
 In addition, we present a multi-modal representation of the skeleton using the relative position of joints, designed to provide complementary spatial information for joints.
-InfoGCN surpasses the known state-of-the-art on multiple skeleton-based action recognition benchmarks with the accuracy of 93.0\% on NTU RGB+D 60 cross-subject split, 89.8\% on NTU RGB+D 120 cross-subject split, and 97.0\% on NW-UCLA.
+InfoGCN surpasses the known state-of-the-art on multiple skeleton-based action recognition benchmarks with the accuracy of 93.0% on NTU RGB+D 60 cross-subject split, 89.8% on NTU RGB+D 120 cross-subject split, and 97.0% on NW-UCLA.

 ## Dependencies